Computer Sciences

 Articles presented in this review were published in the past five years; however, some older articles or sources provided necessary foundational or historical information.
 The literature shows that the technological and demographic deficits in many rural communities in the United States are of epic importance, and the necessity for addressing this issue and how it affects the daily lives of elderly rural residents is paramount Salemink, Strijker, and Bosworth (2015).
 However, participation in technology by senior citizens in these rural areas can enhance communication and afford optimal opportunities for seniors to personally engage online via the Internet to access essential health, finance, education, and social services information (Malecki, 2003; Strover, 2003; Velaga et al., 2012).
 Approximately one-third of senior citizens want to spend time using the Internet; however, many seniors are reluctant to use the Internet because they have not had the exposure (Zheng, Spears, Luptak, & Wilby 2015).

 The world of technology has opened up great advances for societies across the globe.
 However, senior citizens are unable to fully enjoy what is offered as an opportunity in many urban cities for their senior citizens as opposed to senior citizens in rural areas (Lenhart, 2009; Lenhart, P., Smith, & Zickuhr, 2010).
-However, with the passing of time, more people are gaining knowledge about technology and the internet, and so the senior citizens of the rural areas are also becoming aware of the use of the internet.
-Now the senior citizens are found to have their accounts on social media websites via which they interact with each other and vanish their isolation from society.
-Now with the use of Skype and other online calling messengers, senior citizens and other people can connect with their relatives so they can know what others are doing and what is going on in the country.
+However, with the passing of time, more people are gaining knowledge about technology and the internet, and so the senior citizens of rural areas are also becoming aware of the use of the Internet.
+Now senior citizens are found to have their accounts on social media websites via which they interact with each other and vanish their isolation from society.
+Now, with the use of Skype and other online calling messengers, senior citizens and other people can connect with their relatives so they can learn about what others are doing and what is going on in the country.
 With the use of the Internet, people can remain aware of the political conditions of the country at any time by just browsing the latest updates about America’s politics.
-Moreover, now the facilities are on the increase and the healthcare staff has also made it easier for the senior citizens to remain in touch with the healthcare staff with either internet or via other healthcare digital devices (RUNYON, 2017).
+Moreover, now the facilities are on the increase, and the healthcare staff has also made it easier for senior citizens to remain in touch with the healthcare staff either via the Internet or via other healthcare digital devices (RUNYON, 2017).

 The technology is used by the healthcare staff and the patients for several reasons.
-Different health care centers now provide their online services with the help of which the patients can remain in contact with their healthcare physicians.
-In case of any issue with the patient, the patient can inform the healthcare staff about the problem, and then either the healthcare staff can guide them or can send the home nurse to home.
+Different healthcare centres now provide their online services with the help of which the patients can remain in contact with their healthcare physicians.
+In case of any issue with the patient, the patient can inform the healthcare staff about the problem, and then either the healthcare staff can guide them or send the home nurse to the home.
 However, still, in some rural areas, there is a lack of internet connectivity, due to which the patients face great difficulty in using this service.
-For this purpose, the healthcare staff has managed the apps and devices which do not require internet for their usage (Ramage-Morin, 2009; Zarcadoolas & Pleasant, 2005).
+For this purpose, the healthcare staff has managed the apps and devices which do not require the Internet for their usage (Ramage-Morin, 2009; Zarcadoolas & Pleasant, 2005).

-The myths and the misconceptions have become threatening for the elderly population of rural areas.
-Now the people who belong to such old traditional places believe that with the help of technology the people may trace them.
-Some people are of the view that computers can no mean be helpful to human beings.
+The myths and misconceptions have become threatening to the elderly population of rural areas.
+Now, the people who belong to such old traditional places believe that with the help of technology people may trace them.
+Some people are of the view that computers can no longer be helpful to human beings.
 Rather, it works like a camera, and the enemies or the other authorities can have a view of their houses and lives with the help of a computer.
 They are afraid of technology.
-They think that due to the social network, mobiles, and computers, sins are on the increase, and this can only be reduced by following traditions.
+They think that due to social networks, mobiles, and computers, sins are on the increase, and this can only be reduced by following traditions.
 However, technology institutions can be helpful in guiding people about the benefits of technology.

-The purpose of the study is to evaluate how the knowledge or education about technology can change the lives of the elderly population of rural areas.
+The purpose of the study is to evaluate how knowledge or education about technology can change the lives of the elderly population of rural areas.
 For this purpose, the theoretical framework will be based on the research of Niehaves and Plattfaut (2014), which analyzed the impact of technology on the lives of the elderly population in rural areas (Niehaves & Plattfaut, 2014).
 Baernholdt (2012) also found that most of the elderly population in rural areas prefer to use technology and the Internet rather than in urban areas.
 However many people in rural areas have no exposure to the technology, and they even don’t understand the meaning of the Internet, and that is why the institutions are being established.
-With the help of this theoretical framework, the study will lead to evaluate when the elderly population of the rural areas is well guided to use the technology positively then how it affects their lives (Baernholdt, 2012).
+With the help of this theoretical framework, the study will evaluate when the elderly population of rural areas is well-guided to use technology positively and how it affects their lives (Baernholdt, 2012).

 References